m87-labs/moondream-examples/quickstart/python/README.md

    python main.py
    ```

-5. Detect cars in all images in the `../images` folder:
+5. Try the full tutorial in the `../images` folder:

-   Open the `detect_cars.ipynb` notebook in Jupyter and run all the cells:
+   Open the `detect_cars.ipynb` notebook in Jupyter and run all the cells to see caption, query, detect and point in action:

    ```bash
    jupyter notebook detect_cars.ipynb
    ```

+The tutorial demonstrates that bounding box and point coordinates are returned
+as proportions of the image.
+The notebook converts them to pixel coordinates
+before drawing overlays.